alovajs/alovajs.github.io/docs/tutorial/02-getting-started/04-alova.md

 ## Request adapter

-In the previous chapter we have configured the `GlobalFetch` request adapter, which will be used to send requests initiated by this alova instance.
+In the previous chapter we have configured the `alova/fetch` request adapter, which will be used to send requests initiated by this alova instance.
 In fact, we also provide various request adapters for different JS environments.

 - [Mock request adapter](/tutorial/request-adapter/alova-mock)
 - [XMLHttpRequest Adapter](/tutorial/request-adapter/alova-adapter-xhr)